binary-station/binary-station.github.io/TomisManual.md

     Jump Gate
         The default jump range is 2 (horizontal, vertical, or diagonal movement).
         Rotate the marker to determine the direction of the jump.
-        To destroy a jump gate, 2 APs are required during a jump if the target is also a jump gate.
+        2 APs are required o destroy a jump gate.
     Frigates
         Move 1 step forward or sideways (no backward movement).
         Can attack the front, left, or right.
         Each frigate has one AP.
         To capture a piece, two APs are required.
-        Once on a gate, a frigate can choose to activate or deactivate it (replace the pieces accordingly).
+        Once on a gate, a frigate can choose to activate or deactivate it (replace the pieces).
         Gate Jump:
             Jump to the next or previous active gate (only 1 step).
             If the target gate has an enemy frigate, 2 APs are required to capture it by gate jump.